BirgioArmani/EdRoh-React-Admin-Panel/README.md

 ## Problems Log

-## <p>Issues will be fixed and comments will be made in the jsx file where the issue occured.</p>
+<p>Issues will be fixed and comments will be made in the jsx file where the issue occured.</p>

+## Sidebar component

 <p>Had an issue with the Sidebar component not filling the page when the page had y overflow.
-Added to ./src/scenes/global/Sidebar.jsx</p>
+Fix added to ./src/scenes/global/Sidebar.jsx</p>
+<p>StatBox formatting didn't work out, a lot of issues with flexbox.
+Fixed, ./src/components/StatBox.jsx</p>
+<p>Nivo Map Errors on resize due to g3, will fix because I plan on using this as a boilerplate for future projects.</p>